Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: System model with Spatially Non-Stationary Channel

 \section{System model with Spatially Non-Stationary Channel}

-Consider a BS equipped with $M$ antennas in a uniform linear array (ULA).
+We consider a single-cell massive MIMO communication system, where a BS equipped with $M$ antennas in a uniform linear array (ULA) communicates with multiple users through a multipath channel.
 We assume that the channel scattering clusters consist of common and local clusters, where common clusters are visible to all antennas while local clusters are only visible to a sub-array.
 An illustration of the considered scattering geometry is shown in Fig.~\ref{fig:cluster}.
 The channel vector resulting from the contribution of the common clusters at the $n$-th time slot is given by

 where $L^{\text{c}}$ denotes the total number of multipaths in the common clusters, $\rho^\text{c}_i(n) \sim \mathcal{CN}(0, \gamma^{\text{c}}_i)$ is the $i$-th complex channel gain of the common clusters with its power $\gamma^{\text{c}}_i$, $\theta^{\text{c}}_i$ is the $i$-th angle of arrival (AoA), and where $\av(\theta)\in\mathbb{C}^{M\times1}$ is the steering vector, whose $m$-th entry is $[\av(\theta)]_m~=~e^{j\pi (m-1) \sin(\theta)}$ by assuming that the antenna spacing is equal to half of the carrier wavelength, for all $m \in \mathcal{M}$, where $\mathcal{M}=[M]$ is the antenna index set of all $M$ antennas.